martin-mueller/coffee-backbone-php-rest-api-skeleton/readme.md

 * do not send an id on POST, server.php will create it for you and send it in the response body
 * response header code is alway 200 "OK" for now, will add more codes later

+#### logging

+requests are logged into log.txt , so take a look what's going on!

 ### client side

 * example coffeescript/ backbone notes app ( _index.html + js-Directory + css -dir_ )